Limitations on quantum key repeaters for all key correlated states: Introduction

 where $U_{i}$ for $i\in\{0,1\}$ are unitary transformations that act on a system $A'B'$ only and $|\phi\>_{A'B'E}$ is arbitrary state of $A'B'E$.
 One can see the correspondence of the unitary rotations $U_i$ to the complex phases in a usual maximally entangled state of the form $|\psi_{max}\>= {1\over \sqrt{2}}(e^{\theta_0 i}|00\> + e^{\theta_1 i} |11\>)$.
 The secure key is obtained by measuring systems $A$ and $B$ of the private state in the computational basis.
 This is why the system $AB$ is called the key part.
 The system $A'B'$ plays a passive role of shielding system $AB$ from the system $E$ of Eve, and it is therefore called a 'shield'.

 For this reason, the idea of quantum repeaters has been generalized in \cite{BCHW15} to the notion of {\it quantum key repeater}.
-The quantum key repeater involves the same setup of stations $AC_1C_2B$.
-However, the task of the protocol is to output some private state between stations $A$ and $B$ (that need not be maximally entangled in general).
-The target is to distribute the secure key not in the form of pure entangled states (the singlet) but in the form of general mixed quantum states that nonetheless contain ideal security.
+The quantum key repeater uses the same station setup $AC_1C_2B$.
+However, the task of the protocol is to output a private state between stations $A$ and $B$ (which need not be maximally entangled in general).
+The goal is to distribute the secure key not in the form of pure entangled states (the singlet) but in the form of general mixed quantum states that nonetheless contain ideal security.

-There have been established bounds on the performance of protocols distributing the key secure against quantum adversaries via the quantum key repeaters.
+There have been established bounds on the performance of protocols for distributing the key, secure against quantum adversaries, using quantum key repeaters.
 The first obtained works for the so-called states with positive partial transposition \cite{BCHW15}.
-Later it has been partially generalized to the case of the states which resemble private states in their structure \cite{CF17}.
-Specifically, in \cite{CF17} there has been shown a significant bound on a variant of the key repeater rate $R$ for the case of two special so-called {\it key correlated states} $\rho_{AC_1}=\rho_{C_2B}\equiv\rho$.
-To recall this bound below we recall also the notion of key-attacked states of the key correlated states.
-Namely, the key correlated states, like private states, have two distinguished subsystems $\rho_{AC_1}\equiv \rho_{AA'C_1C_1'}$ where with an abuse of notation we identify system $A $ with key part system $A$ and shielding system $A'$ (similarly for $C_1$).
+Later, it was partially generalized to the case of the states that resemble private states in their structure \cite{CF17}.
+Specifically, in \cite{CF17}, a significant bound has been shown on a variant of the key repeater rate $R$ for the case of two special so-called {\it key correlated states} $\rho_{AC_1}=\rho_{C_2B}\equiv\rho$.
+To recall this bound below, we also recall the notion of key-attacked states of the key correlated states.
+Namely, the key correlated states, like private states, have two distinguished subsystems $\rho_{AC_1}\equiv \rho_{AA'C_1C_1'}$ where, with an abuse of notation, we identify system $A $ with a key part of a system $A$ and shielding system $A'$ (similarly for $C_1$).
 Now, when the key part systems $AC_1$ got measured in computational basis $\{|ij\>_{AC_1}\}$, the state becomes the key-attacked state of the key correlated state, and is denoted as $\hat{\rho}_{AA'C_1C_1'}$ (see Definition \ref{def:kas}), and analogously for $\hat{\rho}_{C_2C_2'BB'})$.
-With this notions, the bound of \cite{CF17} applies to those key correlated states, the key attacked-state of which are separable i.e. totally insecure:
+With these notions, the bound of \cite{CF17} applies to those key correlated states, the key attacked-state of which are separable, i.e., totally insecure: